-- having an asthma attack - difficulty breathing for an unknown cause, even if they are not known to have asthma School staff will endeavour to follow the Asthma First Aid procedures outlined in the table below.
+- having an asthma attack - difficulty breathing for an unknown cause, even if they are not known to have asthma

-School staff will endeavour to follow the Asthma First Aid procedures outlined in the table below School staff may contact Triple Zero "000" at any time.
+School staff will endeavour to follow the Asthma First Aid procedures outlined in the table below.
+School staff may contact Triple Zero "000" at any time.

-Step Action

-1. Sit the person upright

-Be calm and reassuring

-Do not leave them alone

-Seek assistance from another staff member or reliable student to locate the student's reliever, the Asthma Emergency Kit and the student's Asthma Action Plan (if available).

-• If the student's action plan is not immediately available, use the Asthma First Aid as described in Steps 2 to 5.

-2. Give 4 separate puffs of blue or blue/grey reliever puffer:

-Shake the puffer

-Use a spacer if you have one

-Put 1 puff into the spacer

-Take 4 breaths from the spacer

-Remember - Shake, 1 puff, 4 breaths

-3. Wait 4 minutes

-• If there is no improvement, give 4 more separate puffs of blue/grey reliever as

-above

-(or give 1 more dose of Bricanyl or Symbiocort inhaler)

-4. If there is still no improvement call Triple Zero "000" and ask for an ambulance.

-Tell the operator the student is having an asthma attack

-• Keep giving 4 separate puffs every 4 minutes until emergency assistance arrives

-(or 1 dose of Bricanyl or Symbicort every 4 minutes - up to 3 doses of Symbicort)

-5. If asthma is relieved after administering Asthma First Aid, stop the treatment and

-observe the student.
-Notify the student's emergency contact person and record the

-incident
+Step Action 1.
+Sit the person upright Be calm and reassuring Do not leave them alone • Seek assistance from another staff member or reliable student to locate the student's reliever, the Asthma Emergency Kit and the student's Asthma Action Plan (if available).
+If the student's action plan is not immediately available, use the Asthma First Aid as described in Steps 2 to 5.
+2. Give 4 separate puffs of blue or blue/grey reliever puffer: Shake the puffer Use a spacer if you have one Put 1 puff into the spacer Take 4 breaths from the spacer Remember - Shake, 1 puff, 4 breaths 3.
+Wait 4 minutes • If there is no improvement, give 4 more separate puffs of blue/grey reliever as above (or give 1 more dose of Bricanyl or Symbiocort inhaler) 4.
+If there is still no improvement call Triple Zero "000" and ask for an ambulance.
+Tell the operator the student is having an asthma attack Keep giving 4 separate puffs every 4 minutes until emergency assistance arrives (or 1 dose of Bricanyl or Symbicort every 4 minutes - up to 3 doses of Symbicort) 5.
+If asthma is relieved after administering Asthma First Aid, stop the treatment and observe the student.
+Notify the student's emergency contact person and record the incident